atong28/MARINAWebsite/README.md

-# MARINA Molecular Structure Prediction
+# MARINA: Molecular Structure Annotator

 A deep learning system for predicting molecular structures from spectral data using PyTorch Lightning and modern web technologies.